manopaul/Flying-Cars-P2-3D-Motion-Planning/Writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 The starter code includes 2 python script files - motion_planning.py and planning_utils.py.
 These scripts contain a basic planning implementation for a flying car to fly in a zig zag manner from start to goal.
-It includes state transitions that was part of the backyard flyer project.
+It includes state transitions that were part of the backyard flyer project.
+These include: arming transition, takeoff transition, waypoint transition, landing transition, and disarming transition

+These state transition methods was augmented by implementing the planning state after arming and before takeoff state transition.

 ### Implementing Your Path Planning Algorithm